|Diagnostic Trade Integration Study (DTIS)||2008|

 Since 2011, EIF has partnered with the Government of Niger to reinforce the institutional implementation by the Ministry of Trade, Industry and Promotion of Young Entrepreneurs.
 The partnership aims to develop the ability to create and integrate trade‑related policies into national development programmes and to facilitate regional and international trade.

 In the next years, efforts will focus on sustaining results, strengthening existing public-private dialogue frameworks, creating a consultation mechanism between technical and financial partners, and training women and youth.

 - 45 bakers, butchers, female agricultural processors and restaurateurs trained in hygiene and quality standards.

-- 40 women entrepreneurs from Niger’s eight regions were trained on cross‑border trade and trade facilitation in Zinder.
+- 40 women entrepreneurs from Niger’s eight regions trained on cross‑border trade and trade facilitation in Zinder.

 - 120 hide and skin collectors and 40 livestock agents responsible for the cattle market were trained in conservation and strong techniques for skin and hides.